Social Media Image Sizes in 2026: The Complete Guide for Every Platform

 TikTok Image & Video Sizes

 TikTok is a vertical-first platform.
 Nearly everything uses the 9:16 aspect ratio.
+Use our TikTok scheduler to schedule your TikTok content at optimal times.
 The introduction of Photo Mode (carousels) in 2024 added a new image format, but vertical still dominates.

 TikTok Video